-Here's the end showing the 3250 under the paint.
+Here's a photo showing the 3250 lettering under the paint.

 "It would not surprise me that if Ives still had some 3250s leftover from 1925 that they would use them for 3252s they made that year, the only thing that is suspicious from your description is that you said the lettering was "3250 NYC&HR".
 All of the late 3250s I've seen with indentations for the brass plate have lettering "MOTOR 3250" just like the brass plates.
 Another thing if the rubber stamping is still visible I would think that somewhere you should still be able to see the Salmon (light red) paint on the engine."

 Dave is the President of the Ives Train Society, and runs a website devoted to Ives Trains.
 The Society's website has lots of pictures of Ives Trains (Kind of like what I'm doing my encyclopedia, but I only have two pictures of Ives trains, and they have hundreds- Here's a link to the Ives Train Society's Website.

 The first picture is of a Salmon 3250 from 1925.
 Notice that it has square recessed indentations around the lettering.

 Salmon 3250 from 1925.